 There are studies that suggest that dairy, carbohydrate-rich foods, and chocolate may be triggers, but there are also ones that show they don’t.
 Scientists do know that certain medications and hormones can affect the level of sebum being produced and can make an already existing problem worse.

 Since acne is a problem that begins underneath the skin, directly within the pores, the goal is to keep the pores open and clear.
-While not a cure for existing acne, developing the right skincare routine should have an impact on helping you achieve and maintain a healthy complexion.
+While not a cure for existing acne, developing the right skincare routine is part of maintaining your complexion.

 Once you have acne, you will need to seek out professional advice and treatment.
 Always be sure to consult a professional dermatologist if you have skin concerns as they will be able to put all the pieces together, diagnosis, and suggest the appropriate treatment.